ninest/NextBusSG/README.md

   - [x] Automatically show the arrival time of favorite buses at stops (if user is at stop)
   - [x] Add ability to view all favorites in a ~~popup~~ page
   - [x] Show message prompting user to add a favorite if there are no favorites
-  - [ ] Custom names for favorites
+  - [x] Custom names for favorites
 - [x] Ability to search for bus services, routes, and stops (Search page)
   - [ ] See information for each of the above (done all except for bus routes)
 - [x] FAQ page to teach users how to use the app
-- [ ] Onboarding (introduction) pages to show how to use the app
+- [x] Onboarding (introduction) pages to show how to use the app
-- [ ] Third page (settings/options page, should also show tutorial on how to use the app)
+- [x] Third page (settings/options page, should also show tutorial/FAQ on how to use the app)
 - [x] Theme customization
   - [x] Light/dark theme
   - [ ] Accent color (unplanned)